zeronounours/dotfiles/README.md

 to manage versioning of hosts config files.

-The script `install` should be used to manage configuration and to load or remove configs and profiles from the current host.
+The script `manage` should be used to manage configuration and to load or remove configs and profiles from the current host.
 See `install --help` for more information.

+### Debugging
+To debug the execution of [dotbot][dotbot], the environment variable `DOTFILES_DEBUG` may be set to any non-null value.

 [dotbot]: https://git.io/dotbot
 [config_doc]: https://github.com/anishathalye/dotbot#configuration